Bennet family: Elizabeth Bennet

 Elizabeth Darcy (née Bennet) is the second of the Bennet daughters, being 20 years old at the beginning of the novel and 21 by the end.
 Like each of her sisters, Elizabeth has an allowance/pin money of £40 per annum.
 As the plot begins, her closest relationships are with her father (as his favourite daughter), her sister Jane, her Aunt Gardiner, and her best friend Charlotte Lucas.
-She is also the least favourite of her mother, Mrs Bennet because of her resistance to her mother's plans.
+However, she is the least favourite of her mother, Mrs Bennet, because of her resistance to her mother's plans.
 As the story progresses, so does her relationship with Mr Darcy.
-The course of Elizabeth and Darcy's relationship is ultimately decided when Darcy overcomes his pride, and Elizabeth overcomes her prejudice, leading them each to acknowledge their love for each other.
+The course of Elizabeth and Mr Darcy's relationship is ultimately decided when Darcy overcomes his pride, and Elizabeth overcomes her prejudice, leading them each to acknowledge their love for each other.